MartinKHovden/m3h3/docs_m3h3/source/index.rst

 The software includes functionality for doing full simulations of the electrical activity, fluid flow, and solid properties of the heart.

+The installation page shows how to obtain m3h3.
+At the bottom of this page a simple example of how to use the framework is shown.
+To get more details on how the framework can be used, see the guide and demos.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: